intermine/im-docs/versioned_docs/version-5.0.0/system-requirements/software/git.md

 Make sure you have your [InterMine Versioning Policy](../../intermine/intermine-versions.md) set correctly.
 If you want to use local JARs, it's best to specify the exact version, e.g. `1.2.3`, of your local JARs.
 Do this in your mine's `gradle.properties` file.

 If you use `4.0.+`, there's a possibility a newer version of InterMine is published.
 The plus sign instructs Maven to get the latest version of InterMine in _any_ repository.
-In which case, Maven would use the newer JARs in JCenter instead of your local JARs.
+In which case, Maven would use the newer JARs in Maven Central instead of your local JARs.